SARSEF 2020 Winners

 It should then be copied for each participant’s appropriate signatures.
 These should be kept in your research journal.
 They should remain confidential, but may be brought to SARSEF competition for SRC approval before competition, but should then be taken home.

-Elementary students should expect to share a table with at least one other project.
+- Elementary and middle school students should expect to share a table with at least one other project.

 - 18 inches deep, front to back